-In journey of android OS from November 2005 as little known company in mobile OS to December 2009 with 27% Market Share.
+In the journey of Android OS from November 2005 as little known company in the mobile OS to December 2009 with 27% Market Share.
 It going better and better with their functionality and facilities.

 See Video at Introduction to android 2.0